instadeepai/jumanji/README.md

 ## Welcome to the Jungle! 🌴

-Jumanji is a suite of diverse and challenging reinforcement learning (RL) environments written in JAX.
+Jumanji is a diverse suite of scalable reinforcement learning environments written in JAX.

 Jumanji is helping pioneer a new wave of hardware-accelerated research and development in the field of RL.
 Jumanji's high-speed environments enable faster iteration and large-scale